At 1,235 feet above sea level, Charles Mound is the high point for the state of Illinois, which ranks as the 45th state in order of elevation.

 Interesting fact: The Sears Tower in Chicago rises 1,450 feet above ground with a ground elevation of 583 feet.
 That puts the top of the Sears Tower at an elevation of 2,033 feet above sea level, nearly 800 feet higher than Charles Mound.
 However, it is obviously not considered to be the state highpoint since it is man made.

 Red Tape / When to ClimbCharles Mound is located on private property, and therefore public access is limited.
 It is currently open to visitors only during the first weekend of June, July, August, and September.
-The schedule for 2014 is listed below.

 The owners have stated that they constantly receive requests to make exceptions to the above dates but if they did, they'd be open virtually every day.
 Therefore, there are no exceptions to these dates...
 Pets are not allowed on the property.
 There is no charge for access.
 Contact the owner below for more information and please remember to be mindful that you are on private property when visiting!